pollystack/deploy-registry/README.md

 The registry data is stored in the data directory.
 Back up this directory along with the auth and certs directories.

-## Practical Example Using Hello World
+## Practical Example Using Hello World with http, domain1.lan, port 5555 for registry, port 8080 for UI

 Here's a complete example to test your registry: